akhilesh-balaji/akhilesh-balaji/README.md

 - 💬 Ask me about science and technology
 - 📫 How to reach me: https://akhilesh-balaji.github.io/#contact
 - 😄 Motto: Time is infinite, as long as you know how to use it.
-- ⚡ Fun fact: There might be upto ∞ spacial dimensions hidden around you!
+- ⚡ Fun fact: There might be upto ∞ spatial dimensions hidden around you!
 To know more, visit [this](https://thegeekly.github.io/Issue%205/index.html) magazine issue.